tardate/LittleArduinoProjects/Equipment/HiLoLogicTesterKit/README.md

 | f : 1       |   |   |   |   |   | 1 |   |
 | g : 1       |   |   |   |   | 1 |   |   |

 ### Original Schematic

 Here's the schematic for the board I received.
 Note however:

-* there are a few variations of the schematic floatinf around, perhaps even difference PCB designs from different vendors
+* there are a few variations of the schematic floating around, perhaps even difference PCB designs from different vendors
-* the red LED1 is indended to be a power indicator, but it never turns on.
+* the red LED1 is intended to be a power indicator, but it never turns on.
 There is a simple fix however - see the next section.

 ![original_schematic](./assets/original_schematic.jpg?raw=true)